wp-plugins/form-maker/readme.txt

 Required: The field of the  form can be set as required for the submission on the form by this checkbox.
  Additional Attributes: You can use this form option to customize the specific properties for the field of the  form.

 	Name: This can be used for typing a name in the form.
+Default field labels can be edited clicking on the field label and typing in a custom label.
+It has several attributes:
+Field ID: Each field has a unique ID, which is not editable.
+You can use this ID to access this field from the JavaScript code.
+Field Name: Each field has a unique Name, which is not editable.
+You can use this ID to acces this field from the JavaScript code.
-It has several attributes: Field Label: Type the name of the field of the  form.
+Field Label: Type the name of the field of the  form.
 Field Label Position: Field label of the  form can be set in two positions on the form: on the top of the form and on the left of the form
 Field Size: Type the size of the field of the  form in pixels.
 Value If Empty: The text typed here will be displayed in the corresponding field of the  form and disappear when the user of the form enters the information.